Azure/azure-functions-sql-extension/triggerREADME.md

 ## Introduction ##

-**Please note, the SQL trigger binding is still in a developmental state and has not been optimized and thoroughly tested.** This document outlines the current state of the trigger binding as well as a getting started guide and samples of how to use it.
+**Please note, the SQL trigger binding is still in a development state and has not been fully optimized and tested.** This document outlines the current state of the trigger binding as well as a getting started guide and samples of how to use it.
 The getting started guide details additional setup needed to use trigger bindings and provides a basic tutorial.

 At a high level, the trigger binding requires the user specify the name of a table, and in the event a change occurs (i.e. the row is updated, deleted, or inserted), the binding will return the updated rows and values along with any associated metadata.